taocpp/json/doc/Advanced-Use-Cases.md

 TODO: getters

-## Custom Value Annotations
+## Custom Base Class for Values

 The class template `tao::json::basic_value<>` has two template parameters, the type traits, and a `Base` class that it (privately) inherits from.

-This allows applications to add arbitrary custom data to every single JSON Value instance, including recursively in all nested sub-values contained in Arrays and Objects.
+This allows applications to add arbitrary custom data to every single JSON Value instance, including, recursively, in all nested sub-values contained in Arrays and Objects.

 The library preserves the contents of the base class, and otherwise ignores it.
 More precisely:

-* The base is copied when the value is copy constructed or assigned.
+* The Base is copied when the value is copy constructed or assigned.
-* The base is moved when the value is move constructed or assigned.
+* The Base is moved when the value is move constructed or assigned.
-* Otherwise the base is default initialised when constructing a value.
+* Otherwise the Base is default initialised when constructing a value.
-* The base is ignored by the default comparison operators.
+* The Base is ignored by the default comparison operators.

 Access to the `Base` instance of a value is given through two accessor functions named `base()`.